mightymo77/Nestopia-Cheat-Code-Pack/README.md

 # Nestopia-Cheat-Code-Pack
 This is a cheat code pack for the Nestopia emulator.
 The goal is to keep this pack up-to-date and be as meticulous as possible.
+Please report any mistakes or code requests to Reddit user: u/popo31477.

-To use the codes:
+To use this pack:
-1 - Extract the .xml files to  go your \FCEUX\Cheats.
+- Extract the .xml files to  go your \FCEUX\Cheats.
-2 - Open a game in FCEUX, go to Options > Cheats > Import.
+- Open a game in FCEUX, go to Options > Cheats > Import.
-3 - Browse to the \Cheats directory and find the matching .xml file.
+- Browse to the \Cheats directory and find the matching .xml file.

-If you find any mistakes or have codes you think I should add please contact via Reddit: u/popo31477

-Most up-to-date version is 2024/04/10, 814 xml files.

 Changelog: